- What is the California Proposition 65 warning?

 The Prop 65 advisement states:

 WARNING: Certain products sold here can expose you to chemicals including di(2-ethylhexyl)phthalate (DEHP), diisononyl phthalate (DINP), bisphenol-A (BPA), cadmium, and lead or lead compounds, which are known to the State of California to cause cancer or birth defects or other reproductive harm.
-Please speak to a team member for a list of products that may contain such chemicals.
 For more information, go to www.p65Warnings.ca.gov.

 We gladly and responsibly comply with the regulations in place by the state of California that require us to post this notice.
 Please note, however, that posting this notice by mandate is not intended to imply that our collectibles are harmful to own, handle, or display.
 Funko has been producing items for our collectors since 1998, and you can be assured we would not manufacture or sell a product that would knowingly put our workers, collectors, or the public at risk.